francescapunzetti/hyperbolic_patch/README.md

 First of all, should decide the input image; if it isn't present yet into the folder `images`, you can add it:

     mv path_your_file/file  images/

-The only restriction is that the input should be a squared image.

 Then at the beginning of the script you can set the input: